 Students should submit an article, essay, or dissertation chapter that engages substantially with GSWS topics, methods, or theories.
 The paper will be reviewed by the student’s GSWS Faculty Advisor for approval.

 As a practicum to cap the work students have done toward both their degree and the certificate, students can either create their own syllabus for a GSWS course or write a two-page post-degree project proposal.

-- Write a ONE PAGE statement about why they wish to obtain a Certificate.
-The statement should include a discussion of how the Certificate Program relates to the student’s scholarly interests.
+- Write a ONE PAGE statement about why you wish to obtain a Certificate.
+The statement should include a discussion of how the Certificate Program relates to your scholarly interests.

 - After final approval for the Certificate, a notation that the student has successfully completed the program will be placed on the student's transcript and the student will receive the Graduate Certificate in Gender, Sexuality, and Women’s Studies.

 Please contact Program Coordinator Luz Marin with any questions (email@example.com).